How to stay safe around feisty geese during nesting season

 "They don’t always see humans as a direct threat, so they will often nest in an area where people are around," Bryerton said.

 Canada geese nest on the ground.
-They prefer elevated spots like muskrat mounds, and they usually build their nests within about 150 feet from the water, he said.
+They prefer elevated spots like muskrat mounds, and they usually build their nests within about 150 feet of water, he said.
 They look for open areas so they can see around them in all directions to monitor for potential threats.
 Females usually do most of the nest building, and they are the ones to incubate the eggs.
 Males will typically stand guard nearby.
 "This is where the conflict can come in.
 If he feels you are too close to the nest, he may confront you."

 You can sometimes tell geese are establishing a territory because they will squawk or confront other geese that intrude on their space, Bryerton said.
 When a goose stays put rather than fleeing to safety when you get too close, that's another sign it is protecting its territory or perhaps even sitting on a nest.